 What are Round-Ups?

 Round-Ups allow you to round up spare change from your purchases.
-Every time you spend with your linked account, Round-Ups will round up your purchase to the nearest dollar.
+Every time you spend with your linked external bank account, Round-Ups will round up your purchase to the nearest dollar.
 For example, if you spend $8.35, we’ll automatically round up $.65.

 Every time your savings add up to $5 or more, we’ll transfer the spare change to your personal investment account cash balance.
 You can pause or resume at any time.